nilhoel1/RTSA-lab01-CacheAnalysis/README.md

 ## Debugging

-When you are using VS Code you can simply use the Debugging Tab, we prepared a debug script for you.
+When you are using VS Code you can simply use the Debugging Tab, I prepared a debug script for you.
 You can also set the following variables in the CacheAnalysisPass/CacheAnalysisPass.cpp file, for more output:

 ```cpp